timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 'ubuntu' and the password will be blank.
 - A Prometheus metrics endpoint, for Prometheus to scrape, on the infrastructure you are interested in monitoring.
-If you are using Timescale Cloud as your database, [follow the instructions to setup an endpoint for Prometheus][timescale-cloud-prometheus-endpoint].
+If you are using Timescale Cloud as your database, [follow the instructions to set up an endpoint for Prometheus][timescale-cloud-prometheus-endpoint].
 See here for a [list of Prometheus exporters][prometheus-exporters] for various infrastructure setups.
 A popular one is the [Node/system metrics exporter][prometheus-node-exporter], which sends hardware and OS metrics exposed by \*NIX kernels.